US Reps. Mace, Rice face GOP voters after defying Trump

 Associated Press

 CHARLESTON, S.C.
-(AP) — Two Republican U.S. House incumbents in South Carolina who have drawn the ire of former President Donald Trump now find themselves facing tough primary challenges on Tuesday from candidates he has endorsed.
+(AP) — Two South Carolina Republicans who angered former President Donald Trump by not kowtowing to his wishes were locked in tough congressional primary elections on Tuesday against candidates he endorsed.

 Reps.
 Nancy Mace and Tom Rice criticized Trump after the Jan.
 6 insurrection, with Rice among the 10 House Republicans who crossed party lines to vote to impeach him.